jt15s/stands-website/content/stands/haiku/Introducing Haiku.md

 ## What's BeOS?

 The Be Operating System (BeOS), a discontinued operating system by Be Inc., introduced progressive concepts and technologies that we believe represent the ideal means to simple and efficient personal computing.
 Haiku is the realization of those concepts and technologies in the form of an operating system that is open source and free.
 With only very few components open-sourced by Be Inc., almost all of the OS was built from scratch; modelled after the BeOS, though with many aspects extended and modernized.

-## Who is Haiku targeted towards?
+## Who is Haiku targeting?

 Haiku is targeted towards a variety of user groups.
 These include: